linkerd/website/linkerd.io/content/2/features/retries-and-timeouts.md

 usually pick a maximum retry attempts number out of a hat (3?) and then tweak it through trial and error until the system behaves roughly how you want it to.

-- Systems configured this way are vulnerable to retry storms.
+### Systems configured this way are vulnerable to retry storms

 A [retry storm](https://twitter.github.io/finagle/guide/Glossary.html)
 begins when one service starts (for any reason) to experience a larger than